Skip to main content

 Results

-The researchers found strong evidence of associations between body fatness and sex steroids, inflammation, and insulin- related biomarkers, with reductions in adiposity associated with significant changes in biomarker levels in blood.
-Sex steroids, inflammation, and insulin-related biomarkers were associated with risk of breast, endometrial, and ovarian cancers, with differences in associations for markers on the individual pathways by cancer site and subtypes.
+We found strong evidence of associations between body fatness and sex steroids, inflammation and insulin- related biomarkers, with reductions in adiposity associated with significant changes in biomarker levels in blood.
+Sex steroids, inflammation and insulin-related biomarkers were associated with risk of breast, endometrial and ovarian cancers, with differences in associations for markers on the individual pathways by cancer site and subtypes.
 Findings on sex steroids were predominantly in postmenopausal women, with fewer studies available on premenopausal women.

 Conclusions